MrDanielHarka/note-app/README.md

 # Note App

-A simple and minimalistic note taking app.
+A simple note taking app for anybody.

 ## Resources